markcallen/env-secrets/README.md

 `<secret name>` is the name of the secret in Secrets Manager

 `<region>` is the region where the secret to stored.
-It is optional with the AWS_DEFAULT_REGION environment variable will be used instead.
+It is optional, the AWS_DEFAULT_REGION environment variable will be used instead.

 `<profile>` is the local aws profile to use.
-It is optional with the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables will be used if its not used.
+It is optional, the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables will be used instead.

 example: